Skip to content

 Act in Year 1.
 Avoid Year-5 Costs.

-Year-1 carpenter ant treatment averages $250–$500.
-Year-5 treatment + structural repairs average $4,000–$11,500+ — and none of the repair cost is covered by homeowners insurance.
-Schedule your free inspection before the May–June primary swarm window.
+Early carpenter ant treatment costs far less than a Year-5 case that combines severe treatment with structural repair — and none of the repair cost is covered by homeowners insurance.
+Schedule your free inspection before the May–June primary swarm window and get a written quote.